nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 Another console API is also implemented, `console.countReset` ([See the spec](https://console.spec.whatwg.org/#countreset)).
-As indicated by its name, using it resets a given counter created with `console.count`.
+As stated by its name, using it resets a given counter created with `console.count`.
 ```
 console.count("cpt"); // cpt: 1
 console.count("cpt"); // cpt: 2